cakephp/docs/en/development/routing.rst

 Routes in an application are configured in ``app/config/routes.php`` this file is included by the :php:class:`Dispatcher` when handling routes and allows you to define application specific routes you want used.
+Routes declared in this file are processed top to bottom when incoming requests are matched.
+This means that the order you place routes can affect how routes are parsed.
+Its generally a good idea to place most frequently visited routes at the top of the routes file if possible.
+This will save having to check a number of routes that won't match on each request.
+After connecting routes you can manipulate the order of routes using :php:meth:`Router::promote()`.

 CakePHP also comes with a few default routes to get you started.
 These can be disabled later on once you are sure you don't need them.